 Prison officers saved the life of paedophile Liam Adams after he had a heart attack in Maghaberry, it can be revealed.

-The brother of Sinn Fein president Gerry Adams "died" in his cell, according to sources – but was revived by quick-thinking staff who used a defibrillator on him.
+The brother of Sinn Fein president Gerry Adams "died" in his cell, according to sources – but was revived by quick-thinking staff who resuscitated him.

 Adams is serving a 16-year sentence for raping his daughter Aine when she was a child.

 Sources told the Belfast Telegraph that another prisoner raised the alarm last Tuesday when Adams suddenly "hit the deck".

 One source added: "He was proper dead."
 Officers administered chest compressions until an ambulance arrived and nurses took over.